Inlays & Onlays: Helping You Smile With Confidence!

 The good news is, replacing worn and/or damaged versions with a composite material that looks like your natural tooth shade may be an option for you.
 Treatments known as “inlays” and “onlays” may also benefit your smile.

 Tooth restorations that utilize composite materials, both inlays and onlays are designed to repair and protect premolars and molars that have been damaged by decay.
 They consist of one solid, fabricated piece that takes on the exact shape and size of the tooth after decay has been eradicated, and are used when the damage is too large for a filling.

 - Inlay – Used specifically on the biting surface between tooth cusps.

 - Onlay – Used to cover one or more tooth cusps.

-Both of these restorative options require that a mold of your tooth be taken in order for skilled lab technicians to create a solid piece that will perfectly fit the damaged area.
-A temporary filling will be added to your tooth while your inlay or onlay is created and, once complete, a return visit to our office will be scheduled, where we’ll cement your customized restoration in place.
+Both of these restorative options require that a mold of your tooth be taken in order for our skilled lab technicians to create a solid piece that will perfectly fit the damaged area.
+A temporary filling will be added to your tooth while your inlay or onlay is created and, once complete, a return visit to our office will be scheduled to cement your customized restoration in place.

-Curious about these options?
-Call us today and we’ll be happy to discuss whether they may be right for you!
+Curious about whether one or both of these options might be right for you?
+Call us today and we’ll be happy to discuss your unique needs!

 Call Us About Inlays & Onlays Today

 - Repair damaged areas of your tooth with natural-looking materials